Duet3D/wiki-content/User_manual/Connecting_hardware/Motors_connecting_external.md

 ### Determining the correct timings to use

-To determine the correct timings to use, the minnmum step pulse width *aa* can be found from the driver datasheet.
-If the driver datasheet does not specify the minimum step pulse interval bb then it normally specified the maxium step rate *f* and you can calculate *bb = (1/f) - aa*.
+To determine the correct timings to use, the minimum step pulse width *aa* can be found from the driver datasheet.
+If the driver datasheet does not specify the minimum step pulse interval *bb* then it normally specifies the maximum step rate *f* and you can calculate *bb = (1/f) - aa*.
 For example, if *aa* is specified as 2.5us and the *f* is specified as 200kHz (0.2MHz), then *bb* = (1/0.2) - 2.5 = 2.5us.

-If the cables between the Duet and the driver are long and the driver uses standar opto-coupled inputs, then the capacitance of the cable may delay the trailing edge of the step pulse, which increases the effective value of *aa* and reduces the effective value of *bb*.
+If the cables between the Duet and the driver are long and the driver has standard opto-coupled inputs, then the capacitance of the cable may delay the trailing edge of the step pulse, which increases the effective value of *aa* and reduces the effective value of *bb*.
 You may need to increase the value of *bb* in the M569 command to compensate for this.